openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/interoperability/_index.md

 Relevant questions for assessing interoperability include:
 - Can the model connect with another model (spatial and temporal synchronization)?
 - Does the model confirm to a standard API (application programming interface)?
-- Are the input and output variable described using a common vocabulary?
+- Are the input and output variables described using a common vocabulary?
 - Are the data types of input and output variables compatible?